The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 The best moving puzzle feeder for keeping dogs active

 If weight loss is your main goal, then keeping your dog active while they’re eating is important.
-These moving puzzle feeders are great options for getting your dogs to exercise while they’re eating.
+These moving puzzle feeder toys are great options for getting your dogs to exercise while they’re eating.

 Winner: Kong Wobbler